History of Beltola: Koch rulers of Beltola

 Raja Chandra Narayan Dev succeeded his elder brother, Raja Amrit Narayan Dev as the ruler of Beltola.
 Raja Chandra Narayan Dev was not only an efficient ruler but also a shrewd businessman.
 His business of selling elephants earned him lot of profits.
 For business purpose he had to visit Calcutta frequently.
 Therefore, for his convenience in staying there, he constructed a mansion, which was known as Beltola House.
 He was also active in social activities and in the act of charity.
 The 1897 Assam earthquake rocked Assam and its neighbouring regions causing massive loss of lives and property.
 Raja Chandra Narayan Dev extended aid and relief to the earthquake victims and helped them in getting back to their normal lives.
 In recognition to his valuable services to the earthquake victims, the British Government of India, officially invited him to Delhi for the occasion of King Edward VII coronation as Emperor of India and was awarded a silver medal and a certificate.
-Raja Chandra Narayan Dev had two wives, Ahalya Devi and Giribala Devi, who begotted him two sons and a daughter.
+Raja Chandra Narayan Dev had two wives, Ahalya Devi and Giribala Devi, who begotted him two sons and two daughters.
 Ahalya Devi was the mother of the elder son Rajendra Narayan Dev and a daughter Labanyaprabha Devi, who was later married into the family of Zamindar or Landlord of Rupsi in Dhubri district in Assam.
-Giribala Devi was the mother of Pabindra Narayan Dev, the second son of Raja Chandra Narayan Dev.
+Giribala Devi was the mother of Pabindra Narayan Dev, the second son of Raja Chandra Narayan Dev and a daughter Bhubaneshwari Devi (married to a zamindar family (Talukdar) of Palasbari district).
 Raja Chandra Narayan Dev arranged western education facilities for his sons at Calcutta.
 Unfortunately, the promising ruler died in 1910 CE, leaving his both sons at minor age.